Recable the system and reassign disks - AFF C190

 System ID changed on partnermessage.

-The disks belonging to the replacement node should show the new system ID.
+The disks belonging to the replacement controller should show the new system ID.
 In the following example, the disks owned by node1 now show the new system ID, 1873775277:

-Verify that the expected volumes are present for each node:
+Verify that the expected volumes are present for each controller:

 vol show -node node-name

-If you disabled automatic takeover on reboot, enable it from the healthy node:
+If you disabled automatic takeover on reboot, enable it from the healthy controller:

 storage failover modify -node replacement-node-name -onreboot true